prangunj23/prangunj23.github.io/README.md

 ### CSS todo list
 - [ ] Ensure fonts are all the same
 - [ ] Add/make fade in animations
+- [ ] We will have to eventually make css files for each page
 - [x] Fix [thing]